Prrr: Personal Random Rewards for Blockchain Reporting: Introduction

 \section{Introduction}

 Blockchain \emph{smart contracts} are stateful programs that facilitate the \$$170$B Decentralized Finance ecosystem~\cite{coindesk2025defitvl}.
-A wide variety of contracts require \emph{reports} with external data for their functionality~\cite{moosavi2023fast,motepalli2023sok,wang2024mechanism,zamyatin2019xclaim,herlihy2018atomic,xie2022zkbridge,miller2019sprites,gudgeon2020sok,khabbazian2019outpost,liu2020fail,avarikioti2020cerberus,he2023don,qin2021empirical,morini2017managing,dai2025arbitrage,chen2024perpetual}.
+A wide variety of contracts require \emph{reports} with external data for their functionality~\cite{moosavi2023fast,motepalli2023sok,wang2025p,zamyatin2019xclaim,herlihy2018atomic,xie2022zkbridge,miller2019sprites,gudgeon2020sok,khabbazian2019outpost,liu2020fail,avarikioti2020cerberus,he2023don,qin2021empirical,morini2017managing,dai2025arbitrage,chen2024perpetual}.
 In all cases, a smart contract requires a report to trigger its functionality.
 Principals called \emph{publishers} should publish reports and blockchain operators, called \emph{validators}, should include a report in the blockchain.
 But, as is the nature of decentralized systems, participants might not follow the protocol; they take the actions that maximize their profits.
 The smart contract therefore pays the publishers with cryptocurrency, and the challenge is to correctly incentivize the desired behavior.
 We call this the \emph{Blockchain Reporting Problem}.

 Previous work~(\S\ref{sec:relatedwork}) and a variety of deployed systems face this problem.
 Many pay a fixed reward to the publisher who generated the first report placed on chain.
 Others include multiple reports on chain and distribute a reward among them.
 However, this approach creates a security-performance trade-off: Relying on a small set of publishers introduces a single point of failure, as demonstrated in recent incidents~\cite{cointelegraph2025base,coindesk2023arbitrum,cointelegraph2025starknet}.
 Conversely, allowing anyone to publish reports results in intense competition.
 This erodes the participation incentive or leads to an excessive number of on-chain reports (even in protocols that reward just one report), as observed in liquidation events~\cite{daian2020flash,qin2021empirical,cointelegraph2021feeskyrocket}.
+On Ethereum~\cite{buterin2013ethereum}, there are over 1,000 daily reports, with their costs reaching approximately 14 times the median transaction cost in their respective blocks (\S\ref{appendix:ethereum_data}).

 To analyze the reporting problem, we model~(\S\ref{sec:model}) a smart contract requesting one report.
 There are two types of rational participants: \emph{publishers} and \emph{blockchain validators}.
 Validators generate blocks that contain \emph{transactions}.
 Publishers generate reports and send them to validators in transactions along with fees and bribes.
 The set of publishers is unbounded and unknown to the contract in advance.
 The validators choose which reports to include in the block.